psahni/aws_saa_prep/neal_davis_course/Block and File Storage/efs.md

     - Cross region, you can access it by IP addr, no DNS

+Amazon Elastic File System (Amazon EFS) provides a simple, scalable, fully managed elastic NFS file system for use with AWS Cloud services and on-premises resources.
+It is built to scale on demand to petabytes without disrupting applications, growing and shrinking automatically as you add and remove files, eliminating the need to provision and manage capacity to accommodate growth.

 - You can control access to files and directories with POSIX-compliant user and group-level permissions.
 - POSIX (group and user) permissions